Determining the Future of Baldwin River Dam

 Project Overview

-Nestled in one of Michigan’s most prominent fly-fishing meccas lies one of CRA’s next-up project sites.
-The Village of Baldwin is home to the Baldwin River Dam and all its complicated glory and rich history.
+Nestled in one of Michigan’s most prominent fly-fishing meccas lies one of CRA’s most complex project sites.
+The Village of Baldwin is home to the Baldwin River Dam and all its dynamic glory and rich history.

-Over the years, the Baldwin River Dam site has continuously changed shape and function.
-In the 1880s, the dam was originally built to support a grist and sawmill.
-As the industrial age in America steamed on, the dam provided water for the nearby railroad in the early 1900s.
-In the 1950s it was transformed into a state fish hatchery.
-The deed to the site has passed hand numerous times and proving its versatility yet again, the site was transformed with an added campground and a food stand in the 2000s.
+Over the years, the site has continuously changed shape and function.
+Initially built in the 1880s, the dam was designed to support a grist and sawmill.
+As the industrial age in America steamed on, the dam provided water for the nearby railroad.
+In the 1950s, it was transformed into a state fish hatchery.
+The deed to the property has since changed hands numerous times and was even converted into a campground with a quirky food stand in the early 2000s.

-In 2010/2011 and 2019, high water events further stressed the site, triggering problems with downstream properties and the eventual closure of the 8th Street bridge.
-The Village of Baldwin is currently wrapping up the process of reconstructing the bridge.
+In 2010, 2011, and 2019, high water events further stressed the site, triggering problems with downstream properties and the eventual closure of the 8th Street bridge.
+The Village of Baldwin has since rebuilt the bridge, finishing construction in May 2023.

-Follow us along this journey as we help to restore the Baldwin River to a more stable channel and get this site to look more natural!
+Please continue to follow us along this journey as we help to restore the Baldwin River and write the next chapter of its storied history.

 Projects like this are not possible without the help of our funders and partners.